deepakhj/cadent/README.md

 Generic Consistent hash Server (and well, much more) in Go

 Note:: configuration for complex scenarios of loop backs, replicas moving, multiple backends, accumulators, and aggregators can get confusing .. and you can find yourself hitting yourself over the head alot.
-You's say "why not keep it simle" If metrics collection and manipulating was simple, I would not have to write this.
+You's say "why not keep it simple" If metrics collection and manipulating was simple, I would not have to write this.